 Another variation on the calculation is to compile the sales margin by salesperson.
 This can be useful for determining salesperson performance levels, or for the calculation of various commissions or bonuses.

-The sales margin calculation is only an intermediate-level margin; it does not include a variety of unrelated or overhead costs, and so can yield margins that are not indicative of the overall profitability level of a business.
+The sales margin calculation is only an intermediate-level margin; it does not include a variety of overhead costs, and so can yield margins that are not indicative of the overall profitability level of a business.
 For this more comprehensive view of profitability, one should compile the net profit margin.